HaoNLe/FashionWebapp/IntroTodeepLearning.md

 # Introduction to Deep Learning
 Deep learning is a deep topic.
-Let's Dive in.
+It also happens to have a large vocabulary so don't fret if you feel overwhelmed: keep calm and ask google.
+Let's dive in.

 ## Table of Contents
 * Overview
-* A bit deeper
+* Basic Neural Network
+* Activation Functions
 * Resources

 ## Overview